 Upward Trend

 An uptrend features a general climb in price over time—even if red candles appear intermittently.
-The market is considered bullish as long as the broader path points higher.
+The market is typically considered bullish as long as the broader path points higher (for example, higher highs and higher lows).

 Downward Trend

-A downtrend shows persistent weakness, with lower highs and lower lows across candles.
-That structure signals a bearish market.
+A downtrend shows persistent weakness, often marked by lower highs and lower lows across candles.
+That structure signals bearish control.

 Consolidation Trends